 There is one simple tool that can help you (re)solve questions like these and improve overall internal communication: An internal company blog.

-Here are five reasons why your company should run an internal blog.
+So, with no further ado, here are five reasons why your company should run an internal blog:

 Let's face it: e-mail is an old and simple tool, great for external and one-on-one communication but it's limited in terms of internal communication and collaboration.